filiparag/wikiman/README.md

 ## Custom sources

 Wikiman is designed to be extensible: each source has it's module in `sources/` directory.
+These modules are loaded as needed during runtime.

 Source modules are POSIX compliant shell scripts.
 Wikiman calls their `search` function whichs reads `$query` and configuration variables, and prints results to _STDOUT_.